Godwin-T/wallet-setup/README.md

 - Add observability (request logging, metrics) and queueing if webhook throughput grows.
 - If background verification is undesirable in some environments, disable it with `PAYSTACK_VERIFY_WORKER_ENABLED=false`.

-## License
-MIT or as defined by the repository owner.